Generic Name: Vigabatrin Tablets (vye GA ba trin)

 Brand Name: Sabril

 - This medicine may cause eyesight problems like loss of eyesight.
 People taking Sabril (vigabatrin tablets) do not lose all of their eyesight but loss of eyesight can be very bad.
 Eyesight problems include not being able to see to the side when looking straight ahead and only being able to see straight ahead.
 Blurred eyesight may also happen.
+The risk of eyesight problems may be higher with higher doses of Sabril (vigabatrin tablets) and the longer Sabril (vigabatrin tablets) is taken.
 If these eyesight problems happen, they will not get better.
-Eyesight problems may happen within weeks of starting Sabril (vigabatrin tablets) or sooner, or at any time while taking it, even after months or years.
+Eyesight problems may happen within weeks of starting this drug or sooner, or at any time while taking it, even after months or years.
 Talk with the doctor.

 - Call your doctor right away if you do not see things as well as before taking Sabril (vigabatrin tablets).
 Call your doctor right away if you start to trip, bump into things, or are more clumsy than normal.
 Call your doctor right away if people surprise you or if things that come in front of you seem to come out of nowhere.